Trekking in the Langtang

-About 7 hours bus trip.
-Departure early in the morning after breakfast to Syabrubesi (1470m) via Dhunche.
-Your adventure begins!
+Departure early in the morning after breakfast to Syabrubesi (1470m) via Dhunche (about 7 hours bus trip).
+Your adventure starts!
 You will be fascinated by the daily life of the inhabitants of the many small villages crossed.
 On the way you will see the magnificent view of the Himalayas, including the Annapurnas, Manaslu, Ganesh Himal and the peaks of the Langtang region.

 Rest day in Kyanjin Gompa to perfect your acclimatization and explore the region.
 You can visit a monastery, a cheese factory, walk to the moraine to see the spectacular glaciers of Langtang Lirung or climb to Kyanjin Ri (4350m).

-About 2 to 3 hours of walking.
-Day of easy trekking, and while going down, you will see huge waterfalls.
+About 2 to 3 hours of walking for a day of easy trekking.
+While going down, you will see huge waterfalls.

 The price includes

-- 8 trekking days full board accomodation in lodge, every meal with tea or coffee and on the 9th day, lunch during the trip Syabrubesi / Kathmandu is included (except drinks)
+- 8 trekking days with full board accomodation in lodge, every meal with tea or coffee and on the 9th day, lunch during the trip Syabrubesi / Kathmandu is included (except drinks).

 The price does not include

-- Fees in the city (museum, monument, monastery etc.)
+- Fees in the city (museum, monument, monastery)

 - Costs caused by exceptional events (road cut, landslide, general strike, bad weather, snow) that can not be expected.